catheraaine/nerd-girls-blog/content/blog/191113-where-the-crawdads-sing/index.md

 ![Spoiler Warning](spoiler1.png)

-## Jane's Thoughts
+<h2 class="utl-color--jane">Jane's Thoughts</h2>

 I should start my review first with a brief caveat.
 I was almost positive I would love this book before I started it.
 I love murder mysteries, and I love them even more when there’s the combination of a female protagonist to cheer for and a small town caught up in the drama of the murder.
 And so, I *did* love it, but that wasn’t really a surprise.
 The surprise was how beautiful the book was.
 Very rarely does the prose of the text live up to the plot of a good murder mystery.
 This book had equal parts beauty and anticipation; I felt the pull to slow down my reading to fully appreciate the beauty of the writing, but also read furiously to find out what actually happened to the quarterback on the tower.

 The fascinating thing about *Crawdads* was how much of myself I found in Kya.
 It’s not every day that an author captures the awkwardness of puberty and a girl’s understanding of her own sexuality.
 And while not every girl has the same experiences of becoming a woman, I found Kya an incredibly relatable character in her embarrassment of her learning about and figuring out what to do about her period.
 Owens also did an incredible job of describing a young girl’s sexual discovery and desiring for men, some of whom she doesn’t even really like.
 Owens doesn’t shy away from writing about things that make little sense to Kya, especially when it comes to her understanding about herself.
 Reading Kya struggle through her coming of age story was like reliving my most awkward years all over again, but having the grace of experience to add to it.
-And so from Kya’s perspective in the book, I found an easy friend, someone to cheer on.
+And so from Kya's perspective in the book, I found an easy friend, someone to cheer on.

 I was literally six pages from the end of the book when I realized I didn’t actually care who committed the murder.
 I experienced love, loss, happiness, solitude, fear and strength through Kya’s eyes and that was enough for me.
 Then I finished the six pages, found out what happened and loved it even more.

 ### Jane's Favorite Quotes